 How many times have you moved?
 Five?
-Zero?
+Will this be your first time?
 According to a study conducted by the US Census Bureau, an average American citizen moves 11 times in their lifetime .

-Indeed, there is plenty of scenarios for moving out.
+Indeed, there are plenty of reasons to move.
 When buying another house, changing your job, going to university or starting a new life overall, a person often needs to leave for another rented apartment, house, city, or even country.

 Of course, moving out is a big financial question.
-Make sure you can afford it, including such costs as renting a trailer or using the services of a moving company.
+Make sure you can afford it, including such costs as renting a trailer or using professional services.
 Set up an emergency fund to cover any situation that requires your urgent intervention.
 Try starting small: $1000-$2000 for emergencies is good enough.

 According to the most common principle of budgeting, you need to earn at least 3 times as much as your rent.
 It means that if you rent an apartment for $1000, your salary must be $3000 and higher.
 Otherwise, you won’t be able to bounce back from losing more than a third of your income every month.

-Plan your monthly budget thoroughly.
-It's recommended to save up as much as you can: for example, cut your non-essential spendings and unnecessary entertainment costs.
+Plan your monthly budget thoroughly before your move.
+It’s recommended to save up as much as you can: for example, cut your non-essential spendings and unnecessary entertainment costs.
 Cook your food at home instead of going out.
-This way, you won't get into a difficult situation of being broke in a place you don't know well.
+This way, you won’t get into a difficult situation of being broke in a place you don’t know well.

 You Need a Job

-If you are not leaving your city, double-check that your job generates enough money to cover your expenses after moving.
+If you are not leaving your city, double-check that your job generates enough money to cover your expenses.
 Alternatively, find a more affordable apartment or look for another position.
 It might push you further from your goal though: unless you take roots in your new workplace, moving is unadvisable.
-Don't rush it.
+Don’t rush it.
 Everything should come step by step in its own time.

 Make a Proper Search of a New Home